We're frequently contacted by clients whose current insurer will no longer cover them for flooding or who are unable to get flood insurance cover.

 Homeowners – no, cover for flooding is included as part of a standard household policy and its not possible to buy a separate policy just to cover flooding.

-Yes its possible to buy cover for risks such as fire theft etc. and we have access to a panel of insurers that offer insurance excluding flood.
+Yes its possible to buy cover for risks such as fire theft etc. and we have access to a card of insurers that offer insurance excluding flood.

-The best thing you can do is to contact a flood insurance specialist such as Flood Assist Insurance, we're backed by a leading panel of insurers that want to insurer properties that have previously flooded or are in high flood risk areas.
+The best thing you can do is to contact a flood insurance specialist such as Flood Assist Insurance, we're backed by a leading card of insurers that want to insure properties that have previously flooded or are in high flood risk areas.